alyulina/spoon-billed-sandpiper/README.md

 looking at the results of Fedya's code now + merging them with Rai's; also decided to average over the last 1,000 points for red-necked sting simulations (see pics in `/Users/alyulina/Projects/Kondrashov/Sandpiper/h=sigm/ver22/Rai's/notebook-ver22.ipynb` for why)

 this could be potentially relevant later? https://stackoverflow.com/questions/37142638/how-to-compute-contour-for-a-triangular-grid-with-matplotlib

-waiting for the numbers form Mateusz (I also should exactly understand what they are) + NEED TO LEARN HOW TO DO INTERPOLATION IN PYTHON

 **How to do things:**